Ventus218/SAP-assignment-03/README.md

     1. The user can see his credits updating while he's riding
     1. The user selects "End ride"

-- Check credit:
-    1. The user sees his credit right in the home screen

-- Recharge credit:
-    1. The user selects a "recharge credit" button
-    1. The user inserts how much credits he wants to deposit
-    1. The user confirms

 - Add new bike:
     1. The system administrator chooses an id for the new bike and confirms
     1. The system checks that the id is valid, and if it's not it fails the operation
     1. The system register the new bike with the given valid id

-- See registered users and their credit:
+- See registered users:
-    1. The system administrator interface shows always every registered user alongside his credit
+    1. The system administrator interface shows always every registered user

 - Monitor rides
     1. The system administrator interface shows user usernames that are on a ride alongside the bike their riding

 - Monitor bike positons
     1. The system administrator interface shows a graphical representation of the bike locations on a 2D space

-### Business requirements
-- The credit of the user must be decreased by 1 unit every second

 ## Analisys